Wild Vietnam: Rare Primates & Mammals 2-Week Expedition

 1. Small-toothed Palm Civet – Often reliable, but tricky

-2. Southeast Asian Palm Civet – Reliable
+2. Southern Palm Civet – Reliable

-3. Asian Palm Civet – Often reliable, but tricky
+3. Northern Palm Civet – Reliable

 4. Owston’s Civet – Difficult